janosgyerik/bluetoothviewer/README.md

 Contributing code
 -----------------
-We happily accept contributions in whatever way is convenient for you, for example:
+You can contribute improvements in whatever way is convenient for you, for example:

 * Create a Pull Request on GitHub: https://github.com/janosgyerik/bluetoothviewer